-We would like to take the opportunity to thank all employees for their engagement during the past fiscal year, which helped M+M to achieve solid growth both in sales and earnings, and to complete the transition of business model.
+We would like to take the opportunity to thank all employees for their enormous engagement during the past fiscal year, which helped M+M to achieve record results and to further improve our market position.

 In addition, we would like to express our thanks to our customers, suppliers and shareholders for their continued loyalty to M+M. We will do our very best to keep deserving this loyalty in the future.